-Summary: A personal story of great heartache and pain - overcome by the Love of Jesus
+Summary: A personal story of great heartache and pain - overcome by the Love of Jesus -

 In between all the testing and doctor visits for the both of us I got into a car accident.
 I was unharmed but my pristine 21-year-old Italian sports car was totaled.
 Just when I thought things couldn’t get any worse, my daughter’s life was threatened by a stalker and we lived under that threat for months.

 A month or so later my wife had to have an operation to try and create a good artery for use as a back-up vessel in the event of needing emergency hemodialysis.
 They opened up her right arm from elbow to wrist and moved a large “good” vessel underneath her arm to the top of her arm, which left a Frankensteinish scar.
 The “new” vessel stopped working after a few days.

 The day that happened I received a call from my wife who was extremely upset and almost incoherent.
-I could sense the terror in her frightened voice.
+I could sense the confusion in her frightened voice.
 I rushed out of the office pretty shook up.
-The last time I felt that way was years ago when the hospital called me where my wife was in intensive care and told me to get over there right away as they didn’t think she was going to make it.
+The last time I felt that way was years before when the hospital called me where my wife was in intensive care and told me to get over there right away as they didn’t think she was going to make it.